Be part of a vibrant community of new talent striving to achieve success.

 Holly joined One World Media in January 2018 as the Events Assistant, assisting with the Global Short Docs Forum and the One World Media Awards.
 She began her career in Scotland, working for Hidden Door Arts as their Visual Artist Coordinator and subsequently Film Programme Assistant.
 Holly completed her MA in English Literature at the University of Edinburgh, where she specialised in Postcolonial Literatures and Contemporary Cinema, and spent a year abroad at the University of Copenhagen studying Danish Cinema, Postcolonial Theory and Sustainable Development.
 She has also freelanced as a Production Assistant, a Runner and a Film and Theatre Critic.

 Victoria Bridges is an independent documentary producer and director and a partner in the production company Lotus Films.
 She has made a wide array of factual programmes, with an emphasis on social justice and the environment.
 Her work has won BAFTA Insight, Cable ACE, ECHO, Rory Peck (nominee) and Graz Humanitarian awards.
 She was the Founding Executive Director of GlobalGirl Media UK, a charity which develops the voices and digital storytelling skills of young disadvantaged women, and she continues to mentor emerging female filmmakers.
 She is a participatory video practitioner and an Associate of InsightShare UK.
 She has a Masters in International Communications and Development from City University and a BA from Harvard University.
+Connect with Victoria on Twitter and LinkedIn.

 Will joined One World Media in October 2019 as Events & Partnerships Manager.
 He is responsible for producing One World Media’s flagship event, the One World Media Awards, and the organisation’s year-round events programme.